AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

 HINT: Several of the steps above may be compressed into a single step using SpiceyPy functions with which you are already familiar.
-The
-\``long way’’ presented above is intended to facilitate the introduction of the functions spiceypy.pxform and spiceypy.sxform.
+The "long way" presented above is intended to facilitate the introduction of the functions spiceypy.pxform and spiceypy.sxform.

 You may find it useful to consult the permuted index, the headers of